Paul Sanchez est revenu!: Plot

 February 2017.
 In Roquebrune-sur-Argens, people report to Gendarmerie Nationale about the return of Paul Sanchez, who fled from Cahors four years ago after having committed a severe crime.
-This story even makes a local journal reporter Yohann Poulain forget about the chief gendarme driving a costly Porsche unlawfully confiscated from Johnny Depp, and investigate this case instead.
-People never forgot about Paul Sanchez who, had killed his wife Violette with four children (Florent, Baptiste, Laura, and Marie) on 19 September 2006 in Cahors and had their corpses burned for an unknown reason.
+This story even makes a local journal reporter, Yohann Poulain, forget the chief gendarme is driving a costly Porsche unlawfully confiscated from Johnny Depp, and investigate this case instead.
+People never forgot about Paul Sanchez, who had killed his wife Violette with four children (Florent, Baptiste, Laura, and Marie) on 19 September 2006 in Cahors and had their corpses burned for an unknown reason.

 Paul Sanchez contacts Yohann Poulain via e-mail.
 For that reason, the reporter is contacted by a female gendarme named Marion Boulicaut who participates in phone calls with Sanchez upon his request.
-Sanchez wants somebody to listen up to him and tells her about the tyrant inside his head who orders him to kill people around.
+Sanchez wants somebody to listen to him, and tells her about the tyrant inside his head, who orders him to kill people.

-Later on, while on hiking in mountains in her leisure time, Marion gets on tracks of Sanchez and ties him up.
-Having confessed at first, later he begins insisting on not being Sanchez, but Didier Gérard, pool engineer.
-Marion takes his spit for DNA analysis and leaves him tied up at garden shed without food and water.
+Later on, while hiking in the mountains in her leisure time, Marion tracks Sanchez and ties him up.
+Having confessed at first, he later begins insisting he is not Sanchez, but Didier Gérard, pool engineer.
+Marion takes his spit for DNA analysis and leaves him tied up at a garden shed, without food and water.

-Investigating on Didier Gérard, Marion comes to a conclusion that Gérard went mad and is going to kill his proper wife and three children.
+Investigating Didier Gérard, Marion comes to the conclusion that Gérard has gone mad, and is going to kill his own wife and three children.
 She rushes towards his wife, who has been reporting to gendarmes about Gérard's loss for several days.
-While on premises, spouses meet and Marion eliminates Gérard attempting to kill his wife.
+While on the premises, the spouses meet and Marion eliminates Gérard, who is attempting to kill his wife.

 Yohann Poulain publishes his book titled Paul Sanchez est revenu!
-Being interviewed on TV, he announces that he is seeking for Marion who left her service with Gendarmerie Nationale after the events, and fled away from Roquebrune-sur-Argens.
+While being interviewed on TV, he announces that he is looking for Marion, who left her service with Gendarmerie Nationale after the events, and fled away from Roquebrune-sur-Argens.